 locale/en/LC_MESSAGES/, assuming English is your source language.

 The source file will be the foundation for setting up the Transifex Client, which lets you send and receive files over Transifex's REST API.
-In order to set up your Transifex Client configuration, you first need a project in Transifex, and the Transifex Client installed.
+To set up your Transifex Client configuration, you first need a project in Transifex, and the Transifex Client installed.

 After finishing all the steps above, follow the set of commands below to set up your repository configuration in a file called .tx/config.
 In this example, we named our project in Transifex